Wet Weather Garden Problems

 Minor leaf spots are rarely more than a cosmetic problem on otherwise healthy plants, and treatment is not always necessary when few spots are seen or the spread is very slow.
 Rapidly spreading leaf spots should be treated as soon as possible.

 Treatment: It's usually a good idea to look up leaf spots to try to identify them.
-Some are fungal and some are bacterial, and require different treatment (or no treatment).
-You can apply a broad spectrum fungicide containing chlorothalonil, copper, or mancozeb when spots are seen, but as noted it is not always necessary or worth the time and expense.
+Some are fungal and some are bacterial, requiring different treatments (or no treatment).
+You can apply a broad-spectrum fungicide containing chlorothalonil, copper, or mancozeb when spots are seen, but as noted, it is not always necessary or worth the time and expense.
 The best management practices are put in place before the spots are observed: collect all fallen leaves in fall and discard (do not compost) to reduce the amount of spores present the following season.
 On susceptible plants or ones frequently affected, apply a protective fungicide (Fungonil) in spring just as leaves begin to unfold and again 14 days after that.
 If the season is unusually rainy, additional applications may be needed.

 Leaves turn pale or yellow

 Many plant nutrients are water-soluble and can be washed away in the soil when it rains heavily.
 Nitrogen, the “N” in N-P-K fertilizer, is very susceptible to being washed away, especially in container plantings.
-(That’s why slow release or granular fertilizers are better than liquid for long-term greening: liquid fertilizers can wash away quickly.)
-Even established landscape plants can show signs of low nitrogen in rainy weather.
+(That’s why slow-release or granular fertilizers are better than liquid for long-term greening: liquid fertilizers can wash away quickly.)
+Even established landscape plants can exhibit signs of nitrogen deficiency in rainy weather.

 Photo Credits